azdavis/azdavis.net/posts/en/limitations-opportunity.md

 a repository of code and provides information like

 - the type of a given term
-- where a given name is defined
+- the definition site of a given variable
 - what methods are available for a given type

 and so on.